 The ACA set national standards for the scope of benefits offered in private plans.
-In addition to the broad categories of essential health benefits (EHBs) offered by marketplace plans, all privately purchased plans must cover maternity care which had been historically excluded from most those plans.
+In addition to the broad categories of essential health benefits (EHBs) offered by marketplace plans, all privately purchased plans must cover maternity care which had been historically excluded from most individually purchased plans.
 In addition, most private plans must cover preventive services without co-payments or other cost sharing.
 This includes screenings for breast and cervical cancers, well woman visits (including prenatal visits), prescribed contraceptives, breastfeeding supplies and supports such as breast pumps, and several STI services.
-However, the Trump administration’s expansion of short-term plans that do not have to comply with any of these benefits standards could have eroded the scope of coverage some women receive.
-Additionally, in 2018, the Trump Administration issued final regulations expanding the type of employers eligible for an exemption from the ACA’s contraceptive coverage requirement to include private employers with a religious or moral objection to contraception.
-These regulations were upheld by the Supreme Court in June 2020, meaning that women who work for exempt employers and female dependents are no longer entitled to contraceptive coverage.
-Abortion services are explicitly prohibited from being included as EHBs.
-Twenty-six states have laws banning coverage of most abortions from the plans available through the state Marketplaces, and plans offered in states that don’t ban coverage must segregate payments for abortion coverage, charging no less than $1.00 for that coverage.
+There have been several legal challenges over elements of the preventive services policy, including in the pending case, Braidwood Management Inc. v.
+Becerra, which could affect whether the preventive services requirement remains intact in the future.
+Twenty-six states have laws banning coverage of most abortions from the plans available through the state Marketplaces.
+These restrictions were in place prior to the Supreme Court’s decision to overturn Roe v Wade.

 Health coverage matters for women.
 Those with health coverage are more likely to obtain needed preventive, primary, and specialty care services, and have better access to new advances in women’s health.
-Today, because of the ACA, women can get coverage without worrying that they will be charged more for insurance than men, be assured that their insurance provides them with no-cost coverage for a wide range of recommended preventive services, and coverage for critical services for women such as maternity care.
-However, these coverage gains and benefits are at risk.
-The Supreme Court is currently considering a case that could potentially invalidate the whole ACA, which would likely result in millions losing their healthcare coverage, the possible return of discriminatory insurance practices such as gender rating, denial of coverage to those with pre-existing conditions, as well as the loss of a federal guarantee for full coverage of preventive services such as contraception.
+Today, because of the ACA, most women can get coverage without worrying that they will be charged more for insurance than men, have insurance that provides them with no-cost coverage for a wide range of recommended preventive services, and coverage for critical services for women such as maternity care.
+The uninsured rate has declined significantly over the past decade; however, 9.5 million women remain uninsured, with rates highest in states that have not expanded Medicaid eligibility.
+In the years ahead, it will be important to watch how coverage patterns change, particularly among low-income women, as the federal requirement for continuous Medicaid coverage due to the COVID pandemic is no longer in effect.

-KFF estimates based on the Census Bureau's American Community Survey, 2008-2019.
+KFF estimates based on 2022 American Community Survey, 1-Year Estimates.

-KFF estimates based on the Census Bureau's American Community Survey, 2008-2019.
+KFF estimates based on 2022 American Community Survey, 1-Year Estimates.

 KFF June 2019 Health Tracking Poll.